connorjarrett/browsur/README.md

 MacOS asthetic desktop in the browser
 > Name Explained: Browser + MacOS Big Sur = browsur

+## :warning: Caution
+This is a for fun project, still very much in development.
+Expect errors & bugs

 ## Functions Checklist
 - [x] Moveable Windows (With boundries)
 - [x] Dock